antongolub/yarn-audit-fix/README.md

 With a single flow, the flow abstraction itself is gone: `getFlow`, the `TFlow` / `TStage` types, and the optional custom-flow argument to `run` are removed.
 Call `run(flags)` — the patch pipeline is inlined.
 The individual stages are still exported if you want to assemble your own.

 Adds first-class Yarn 4+ support ([#248](https://github.com/antongolub/yarn-audit-fix/issues/248)).
 The bespoke v1/v2 lockfile adapters are replaced with [`@antongolub/lockfile`](https://github.com/antongolub/lockfile), which auto-detects every yarn schema (classic + berry v4–v10).
 The audit parser handles both the yarn 2/3 `{advisories: …}` shape and yarn 4's NDJSON, deriving `patched_versions` from `Vulnerable Versions` when the field is absent.
-Entries are patched via graph edge-redirect instead of in-place rewrite; merged descriptor keys (e.g. `"lodash@npm:4.17.21, lodash@npm:4.17.20":`) are reconciled by the following `yarn install`.
+Each vulnerable package is upgraded graph-natively to the lowest published version that clears its advisory, and the fix version's **new transitive dependencies are pulled into the lockfile** (resolved from the registry) — so an upgrade that changes a package's dependency set no longer leaves the lockfile incomplete.

+**BREAKING:** `yarn-audit-fix` no longer runs a reconcile `yarn install`.
+The lockfile is patched and completed entirely in place — fix versions, their new transitive closure, and (for yarn berry) the recomputed package checksums all come straight from the registry. yaf no longer shells out to yarn, and a `node_modules` directory is no longer required to run it.

 **BREAKING:** advisories are now fetched **straight from the registry** (the npm bulk advisory endpoint) instead of spawning `yarn audit` / `npm audit`.
 This fixes audit against custom/in-house registries ([yarn#7012](https://github.com/yarnpkg/yarn/issues/7012)) and is faster (the lockfile graph is already parsed).
 The registry, per-scope registries and auth are inherited from `.npmrc` / `.yarnrc.yml` / `.yarnrc` (project then global) + env, or overridden with `--registry`.
 Auth tokens are bound to the host that declared them and only sent over HTTPS.